CodingDojoSilesia/landing-page/README.md

 ## howto run

 just run index.html in serwer/browser.
-Can works locally without server
+It can works locally without server

 ## params on URL